scijava/roi-model/storage.rst

 Storage of vertex data
 ======================

-For quite a number of the shape primitives, it's possible to support 3D very simply--we just increase the number of dimensions in each vertex, and that's it (obviously just for storage; it will still require some work for rendering).
+For quite a number of the shape primitives, it is possible to support 3D very simply--we just increase the number of dimensions in each vertex, and that's it (obviously just for storage; it will still require some work for rendering).
 From the point of view of storing